Egyptian Museum or Grand Egyptian Museum – Which should you visit?

 The Grand Egyptian Museum

 The GEM was first announced in 2002, an ambitious project to create the largest archeological museum in the world.
-But since the project began it’s been marred by a mix of financial, political and environmental issues that have pushed its opening date further and further.
+The project was marred by a mix of financial, political and environmental issues that kept pushing its opening date further and further.

 Where is the Grand Egyptian Museum?